1004 - Pregnancy, Childbirth, or Related Medical Condition Accommodation

 Statement

-• Contain a place to sit.
+• Contains a place to sit.

 • Have electricity or alternative devices, including, but not limited to, extension cords or charging stations needed to operate an electric or battery-powered breast pump.